codecowboydotio/as3_workshop/ansible/README.md

 Within thei section of the repo there are two directories:

 - simple_ansible: This is a simple example of deploying a static AS3 configuration to a BIG-IP.
+- simple_ansible_vault: This is an example of using the simple axample but using vault to secure the password
 - parameter_ansile: This is the same simple example but shows how to use paramters to pass variables to the playbook
 - v1_as3: This is the same example, but shows how to use AS3 by only using the standard ansible URI module.